21.2. Satisfied: Meaning of ‘satisfied’

 Date Published

-The examiner will need to have evidence and reasons for being satisfied.
-This is especially relevant when assessing a design against the familiar person / informed user standard, as they will often be basing their selection of the familiar person / informed user on their personal experience.
+Evidence is particularly relevant when assessing a design against the familiar person / informed user standard, as the examiner will often be basing their selection of the familiar person / informed user on their personal experience.

 However, the examiner’s personal experience does not define that standard.
 If the owner challenges the standard of the familiar person / informed user that the examiner has applied (e.g. if they express a different standard with supporting evidence), the examiner will need to substantiate their views of the standard by providing evidence (e.g. search results).

 A mere assertion by the examiner does not constitute evidence.
 An examiner may have an opinion about certain facts – and in the first instance they might issue a report based on that opinion.
-But if there is a counter-argument, the examiner will need to substantiate their objections by showing evidence (e.g. by showing search results).
-If an examiner maintains their objections based on personal belief unsubstantiated by independent evidence, they may be open to criticism for bias.
+However, if there is a counterargument, the examiner will need to substantiate their objections by showing evidence (e.g. by showing search results).
+If an examiner maintains their objections based on personal belief unsubstantiated by objective evidence, they may be open to criticism for bias.

 Amended Reasons